I don't own these characters, except for Trin, Shin, and Tatsu. The rest belong to Disney.

 "That doesn't answer my question."

-"It wouldn't bother me anymore than on those rare occasions that you have a girlfriend, which reminds me, don't you have a girlfriend?" the half-Japanese male inquired.
+"It wouldn't bother me any more than on those rare occasions that you have a girlfriend.
+Which reminds me, don't you have a girlfriend?" the half-Japanese male inquired with a cocked eyebrow.

 "She broke up with me," Trin reported in a dull voice.
-Her pride was still smarting over the fact that Shego had broken things off with her as far as their inside play went, but she supposed that she was happy for her sister.
-She had gotten to know Shego fairly well over the months that they had come spend time with each other.
+Her pride was still smarting over the fact that Shego had broken things off with her as far as their inside play went.
+But, she supposed she was happy for her sister.
+She had gotten to know Shego fairly well over the months they had spent time with each other.

-Shego was not the type to pour her heart out over something, so it was big for her to just admit that she probably loved Kim.
-She was also a person that liked what she liked and she did what she liked, which included pestering Trin with physical attention.
-For her to suggest that they stop before she even knew how Kim was going to respond to her affections was tremendous because it was something that could blow up in her face and she would not have anything to fall back on.
+Shego was not the type to pour her heart out over something, so it was big for her to just admit she probably loved Kim.
+She was also a person who liked what she liked and she did what she liked, which included pestering Trin with physical attention.
+For her to suggest they stop before she even knew how Kim would respond to her affections was tremendous.
+It was something that could blow up in her face and she would not have anything to fall back on.
 As far as her personal life went, Shego did not like working without a net, but she was doing that now.

 "Hey, why do you want to go out with Tatsu anyway?"
-Shin inquired curiously.
+Shin inquired, twisting his mouth up a little before he shoved some eggs in his face.

 "Well, we had a really nice talk last night," Trin answered.
 She had enjoyed Tatsu's company and that was a strange thing for her.
+Usually, she was the very picture of a misanthrope.
 She would like to see if it meant something or if it was just a hiccup in life.

 "I didn't say that.
-I just don't think she's your type, but hey, go for it," the young man declared, not knowing what he might be starting obviously.
+I just don't think she's your type, but hey, go for it," he declared with a shrug, not knowing what he might be starting obviously.

-Trin nodded; she was going to go for it.
+Trin nodded.
+She would go for it.
 They had the last of their finals in a couple of days and then they were going to go home for the summer.
-She was going to get to see Kim graduate high school in a couple of months too, which would be great.
-And maybe, she would have a girlfriend for a little while; she never expected to have a girlfriend for more than a couple of months and often, she doubted that she would want one for longer than that.
+She would get to see Kim graduate high school in a couple of months, too, which would be great.
+And maybe, she would have a girlfriend for a little while, a girlfriend who offered interesting conversation.
+She never expected to have a girlfriend for more than a couple of months and, often, she doubted she would want one for longer than that.

-Tatsu got home and guessed that it was time to release Kim too.
-She was going to miss the spirited redhead, but she had to do what she had to do.
-She hoped that things went as well with Kim as they did with Shin, although she doubted it.
-After all, Kim was already gay, so that one was not going to come up.
+Tatsu got home and guessed it was time to release Kim, too.
+The very thought drew a deep sigh, hurting her chest.
+She would miss the spirited redhead, but she had to do what she had to do.
+She hoped things went as well with Kim as they did with Shin, even though she doubted it.
+After all, Kim was already gay, so that one was not going to come up to save her hide.

-She sighed and she called Kim to see if she could come over.
-Kim was the only person that she ever called for recreational purposes; everyone else got calls in regards to their cars or things like that.
-She guessed that it was going to be her last phone call that did not involve business.
+She sighed again and she called Kim to see if she could come over.
+Kim was the only person she ever called for recreational purposes.
+Everyone else got calls in regards to their cars or things like that.
+She guessed it was going to be her last phone call that did not involve business.
 It was actually saddening.

 Kim arrived, smiling bright as the sun as usual.
 She gave Tatsu an enthusiastic hug and a peck on the mouth as a greeting.
 Tatsu felt like such an ass as she accepted those things.
-How could she hurt someone that cared so much about her?
+A lump formed in her throat and a stone settled in her stomach.
+How could she hurt someone who cared so much about her?
 The mechanic felt beyond awful and it was visible on her face, which was rare.

 "Hey, sweetie, what's wrong?"
 Kim asked because of the downtrodden look in Tatsu's entrancing ice blue eyes.

-"I have to tell you something," Tatsu muttered while putting her head down and rubbing her forehead with the heel of her palm as if it would help her feel better, but it was not doing such a thing.
+"I have to tell you something," Tatsu mumbled, worse than usual.
+She put her head down and rubbing her forehead with the heel of her palm as if it would help her feel better, but it did no such thing.

 "What?
 What's wrong?"
 Kim asked again, placing her hand on Tatsu's shoulder for support.

+Kim did not take the hint and simply moved her hand to Tatsu's bicep.
 "What?
-What did you do?" the redhead inquired in a gentle tone.
+What did you do?" she inquired in a gentle tone.

 "He didn't come around often.
 He lives in another city.
 We broke up last night.
 I wish that could be it.
 I wish it was so easy…" the mechanic mumbled more so than usual, but the hero understood her words.

-"I need to let you go too, Kim.
+Tatsu shook her head.
+"I need to let you go, too, Kim.
 It's only right.
 You deserve someone so much better than me.
 I wasn't honest with you or anything about this, so this has to be it."

 "You make it sound so simple…" Kim whispered, looking absolutely destroyed in her olive eyes, which crushed Tatsu.